yifei-he/yifei-he.github.io/_pages/about.md

   - /about.html
 ---

-I am a Computer Science Ph.D. student at [University of Illinois Urbana-Champaign (UIUC)](https://cs.illinois.edu/), advised by [Prof. Han Zhao](https://hanzhaoml.github.io/).
+I am a final-year Computer Science Ph.D. student at [University of Illinois Urbana-Champaign (UIUC)](https://cs.illinois.edu/), advised by [Prof. Han Zhao](https://hanzhaoml.github.io/).
 I obtained my dual bachelor's degree in Data Science from the [University of Michigan (UM)](https://cse.engin.umich.edu/) and in Electrical and Computer Engineering from [Shanghai Jiao Tong University (SJTU)](https://www.ji.sjtu.edu.cn/).
 I have also interned at Microsoft Turing, Microsoft GenAI, and Amazon Search Science & AI.

 I am interested in making foundation models and agents learn from multiple sources and tasks in an efficient, robust and scalable manner.
 In particular, I work on
 - Multimodal agent for computer use (preprint coming soon!)